debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/devices-characteristics/compact-industrial/readme.md

  The magnet should be of sufficient strength and should be placed near the location where the arrow above points "*Reed switch*".
 Example magnet can be purchased from
  [here.](https://market.thingpark.com/abeeway-compact-tracker-magnets-reed-switch.html)
- The tracker will then start the **join** procedure which can be seen in LoRaWAN&trade; Network Server logs.
+ The tracker will then start the **join** procedure which can be seen in LoRaWAN™ Network Server logs.

  The industrial tracker is sent directly in the **join** state.